Anderson Torres

-Anderson Gustavo Torres ([ˈɐ̃deʁsõ ɡusˈtavu ˈtoʁis]; born in Brasília) is a Brazilian chief of police of the Federal Police, who served as Minister of Justice and Public Security under Jair Bolsonaro.
-Following the 2023 invasion of the Brazilian Congress, Torres' arrest was ordered by the Supreme Federal Court and he was subsequently arrested.
+Anderson Gustavo Torres ([ˈɐ̃deʁsõ ɡusˈtavu ˈtoʁis]; born 1976) is a Brazilian chief of police of the Federal Police, who served as Minister of Justice and Public Security under Jair Bolsonaro.
+Following the 2023 invasion of the Brazilian Congress, Torres' arrest was ordered by the Supreme Federal Court.

 Early life and education

 Torres holds a law degree from the Central University of Brasília, with a specialization in police science, criminal investigation and strategic intelligence at the Superior School of War.
 He was professor at the Civil Police Academy of Rondônia, Federal District Military Police Academy and the National Academy of Police.

 Early career

 He was typistcopist at the Civil Police of the Federal District and is currently a police chief of the Federal Police.
 Coordinated the main investigations focused in the fight against the organized crime in the Superintendence of the Federal Police in Roraima, between 2003 and 2005.
 At the institution, he worked in Roraima and in operations at the Raposa Serra do Sol indigenous reserve, which arrested in 2008 the farmer Paulo César Quartiero, leader of the rice farmers of the regions.

 In the Chamber of Deputies, Torres coordinated committees about subjects related to public security and fight against the organized crime, as well as he was chief of staff of deputy Fernando Francischini (PSL-PR).

 From 2019 to 2021, he was State Secretary of Public Security of the Federal District, nominated by Governor Ibaneis Rocha.